-From early November till the end of February, head to Phobjikha Valley to catch a glimpse of the graceful black-necked cranes who circle overhead.
-Hunted in Bhutan until 1980, the black-necked cranes are now not only a protected species but a symbol of longevity, the people of Bhutan consider it good luck when the cranes circle above their valley and so welcome them with a celebratory festival.
+From early November till the end of February, head to Phobjikha Valley to admire the graceful black-necked cranes that circle overhead.
+Hunted in Bhutan until 1980, the black-necked cranes are now not only a protected species but a symbol of longevity.
+The people of Bhutan consider it good luck when the cranes circle above their valley so the only way to welcome them is with a celebratory festival, of course!

-Phobjikha Valley is the largest wetland and crane roosting ground in the country and now also a growing ecotourism destination.
-To ensure the crane's protection, The Royal Society for the Protection of Nature stopped plans to build power lines to bring electricity to local villages, which would interrupt crane flight paths.
-Instead, they paid for solar lighting and an underground power grid, expanded wetlands and the build of shallow ponds for the cranes to roost in, safer from predators.
-Conservation efforts have paid off, with crane numbers on the up.
+Phobjikha Valley is the largest wetland and crane roosting ground in the country and is also a growing ecotourism destination.
+To ensure the cranes' protection, The Royal Society for the Protection of Nature stopped plans to build power lines that would bring electricity to local villages, which would interrupt crane flight paths.
+Instead, they paid for solar lighting and an underground power grid, expanded wetlands and built shallow ponds for the cranes to roost in, safe from predators.
+Conservation efforts have paid off, with crane numbers increasing.

 It's an incredibly heartwarming example of just how successful a country can be when its leaders prioritise environmental conservation.